robertorcosta/azure-docs.pt-br/articles/virtual-machines/extensions/extensions-rmpolicy-howto-ps.md

 ---
-title: Usar Azure Policy para restringir a instalação da extensão de VM
+title: Use a política do Azure para restringir a instalação de extensão de VM
 description: Use a Azure Policy para restringir as implantações de extensão.
 services: virtual-machines-linux
 documentationcenter: ''